socketry/traces/guides/getting-started/README.md

 - A {ruby Traces::Provider} which implements custom logic for wrapping existing code in traces.
 - A {ruby Traces::Context} which represents the current tracing environment which can include distributed tracing.
+- A {ruby Traces::Backend} which connects traces to a specific backend system for processing.

 ## Usage